Terms and Conditions [updated 08.09.23]

 Personal Data: means as defined in the Data Protection Legislation.

-Services: the subscription services provided by the Supplier to the Customer under this Agreement, as more particularly described in a Proposal.
+Services: the Subscription Services, the Bundled Products, Bolt-ons, and/or the Advisory Services, provided by the Supplier to the Customer under this Agreement, as more particularly described in a Proposal.

-Software: the online software applications provided by the Supplier as part of the Services.
+Software: the online software applications provided by the Supplier as part of the Subscription Services.

-Subscription Fees: the subscription fees payable by the Customer to the Supplier for the Services, as set out in the Proposal.
+Subscription Fees: the subscription fees payable by the Customer to the Supplier for the Subscription Services, as set out in a Proposal.

 Supplier: means Contracts Advance Limited, incorporated and registered in England and Wales with company number 06258133 whose registered office is at 23 Gay Street, Bath BA1 2PD.